 Of approximately 250 research track graduate students at the Blacksburg campus during Spring 2021, we hired about 115 Graduate Teaching Assistants (GTAs) and about 85 Graduate Research Assistants (GRAs).
 About 15 students were hired by other units on campus or at the nearby Corporate Research Center, and about 15 were supported through outside funding from their government, company, fellowship, etc.

-MS Thesis and PhD students who received departmental support in their first year can normally expect to recieve continued support during the remainder of their course of study (typically 2 years for MS, 4 or 5 years for PhD), so long as their job performance and degree progress is good.
-MS coursework-only students will normally be given assistantships only if funding is available after all qualified Thesis and PhD students have been funded.
+Master's thesis and Ph.D. students who receive departmental support in their first year can normally expect to receive continued support during the remainder of their course of study (typically two years for master's; four or five years for Ph.D.), as long as their job performance and degree progress are good.

 GTA applications are accepted twice a year, in November for spring semester and in March for the following academic year.
 Students entering the program in fall are given an opportunity to request a GTA at the departmental orientation meeting.
 Be aware, however, that the department will have already screened the incoming students and awarded a pool of assistantships at the time admission offers were made.
 Thus, incoming students for that semester not given an assistantship from this pool generally have lower priority over continuing students for the few remaining positions.

 Continuing students must have a minimum GPA of B (3.0) to be eligible for a GTA position.
 Decisions regarding the award of GTA positions are made by the ADH and the Graduate Program Committee.
 Funding decisions are largely guided by a ranking formula.
 Students who do not receive initial awards are placed on a waiting list and will be informed of their quartile standing on that list.
 The list is re-ordered at the end of the semester when new grades and GTA evaluations become available.